The Bed

 Three paintings from Tracey Emin’s I Followed You to the End Exhibition

-Upon visiting Tracey Emin’s “I Followed You to the End” exhibition at White Cube Bermondsey, I was struck by the recurring motif of the bed in her current work.
-I suppose this resonated with me as the bed also plays a significant role in my own Relationships Series of paintings.
-This got me thinking how other artists have used the bed in their art, the varied meanings it holds, and how my own use of this motif has developed over the years.
+After visiting Tracey Emin’s “I Followed You to the End” exhibition at White Cube Bermondsey, I was struck by the recurring motif of the bed in her work.
+It resonated with me deeply, as the bed also plays a significant role in my own Relationships Series of paintings.
+This inspired me to think more about how other artists have used the bed, the varied meanings it can hold, and how my own use of this powerful symbol has evolved.

 Early work from my Relationships Series of paintings